vseloved/rutils/docs/tutorial.md

 - `emptyp` tests if the sequence has length zero.
 - `length=` checks if the sequence length is exactly the second argument
-- and `equal-lengths` tests if the sequences have same lengths
+- and `equal-lengths` tests if the sequences have the same lengths

 `last-elt` retrieves the last element (also setfable).